MichaelCade/90DaysOfDevOps/Days/day60.md

 ---
-title: '#90DaysOfDevOps - Docker Containers, Provisioners & Modules - Day 60'
+title: "#90DaysOfDevOps - Docker Containers, Provisioners & Modules - Day 60"
 published: false
-description: '90DaysOfDevOps - Docker Containers, Provisioners & Modules'
+description: "90DaysOfDevOps - Docker Containers, Provisioners & Modules"
-tags: 'devops, 90daysofdevops, learning'
+tags: "devops, 90daysofdevops, learning"
 cover_image: null
 canonical_url: null
 id: 1049052
 ---

 ## Docker Containers, Provisioners & Modules

 On [Day 59](day59.md) we provisioned a virtual machine using Terraform to our local FREE virtualbox environment.
 In this section we are going to be deploy a Docker container with some configuration to our local Docker environment.

 ### Docker Demo

 First up we are going to use the code block below, the outcome of the below is that we would like a simple web app to be deployed into docker and to publish this so that it is available to our network.
 We will be using nginx and we will make this available externally on our laptop over localhost and port 8000.
 We are using a docker provider from the community and you can see the docker image we are using also stated in our configuration.

 ```
 terraform {